 § 8 Liability

-(2) In the event of a breach of material contractual obligations, the Provider shall only be liable for the foreseeable damage typical for the contract if this was only caused by simple negligence, unless the Customer's claims for damages are based on injury to life, limb or health.
+(2) In the event of a breach of essential contractual obligations, the provider shall only be liable for the foreseeable damage typical for the contract if this was only caused by simple negligence, unless the customer's claims for damages are based on injury to life, limb or health.

-(3) The restrictions of paragraphs (1) and (2) also apply in favor of the legal representatives and vicarious agents of the provider if claims are asserted directly against them.
+(3) The restrictions of paragraphs (1) and (2) also apply in favour of the legal representatives and vicarious agents of the provider if claims are asserted directly against them.

 (4) The provisions of the Product Liability Act remain unaffected.